0LNetworkCommunity/libra-archive-mirrors/README.md

 We have a standard file for using `rclone` to connect to any S3 compatible service.
 See `rclone.backup.yaml` in this repo.
 This file serves as a dictionary to system tools which are used to compress (gzip) and save (rclone) files afer calling the diem-node backup service port.

+You must modify the "REMOTE" and "BUCKET" names to reflect your local rclone configuration.
-IMPORTANT: If the rclone.backup.yaml is modified, it is not guaranteed to work with any previous backups hosted by community members
+IMPORTANT: If the commands in rclone.backup.yaml are modified, it is not guaranteed to work with any previous backups hosted by community members

 ## restoring
 Using the libra binary you should be able to restore from this backup with: